 A two-part, nonbinding referendum on Puerto Rico’s territorial status was held the same day as the elections.
 The first question, asking whether voters wanted Puerto Rico to maintain its current territorial status, was supported by only 46 percent of the voters.
 A second question asked voters to choose whether they preferred statehood, independence, or a sovereign free associated state; the statehood option was selected by 61 percent of voters.
 However, with more than 470,000 voters choosing not to answer the question, in effect only 45 percent supported statehood.
 Governor García Padilla subsequently made it clear that he does not support statehood.

 B. Political Pluralism and Participation: 15 / 16

 Power has alternated between the pro-commonwealth Popular Democratic Party (PPD) and the pro-statehood New Progressive Party (PNP) for several decades.
-Puerto Ricans have consistently been nearly equally divided between support for commonwealth status and full U.S. statehood, while a third option of independence enjoys little popular support.
+Puerto Ricans have consistently been nearly equally divided between support for commonwealth status and full U.S. statehood, while the option of independence enjoys little popular support.

 C. Functioning of Government: 10 / 12

-Corruption is common in Puerto Rican politics.
+Corruption is common in Puerto Rico.
 A number of leading political figures have been indicted in recent years on various corruption charges.
-The commonwealth was ranked 33 out of 177 countries and territories surveyed in Transparency International’s 2013 Corruption Perceptions Index.
+In May 2014, a Superior Court judge was charged with accepting bribes from a defendant in a criminal case; the case was ongoing at year’s end.
+The commonwealth was ranked 31 out of 175 countries and territories surveyed in Transparency International’s 2014 Corruption Perceptions Index.

 Civil Liberties: 52 / 60